AllenSWDB/allenswdb.github.io/databook/physiology/ophys/visual-behavior/VBO-ExperimentData.md

 mouse_id
 : (int)	unique identifier for a mouse

+ophys_container_id
+: (int) unique identifier for a container, which connects all sessions acquired for a given ophys field of view

 ophys_experiment_id
 : (int) unique identifier for an ophys experiment, corresponding to one imaging plane in one recording session